Read Our Employee Interview

 2. You’ve had an extensive and impactful career in juvenile justice.
 Is there one job that really stands out to you?

-“I think my current role right now.
+“I think it would be my current role.
 I like to think that each job has provided a foundation for the next.
-I’ve been consulting long before NPJS had a formal consulting team.
-This has allowed me to realize there is a culmination of all the jobs I’ve had along the way which has helped me become a better consultant.”
+I’ve been consulting for NPJS long before there was a formal consulting pool.
+These experiences have allowed me to realize there is a culmination of all the jobs I’ve had along the way, which has helped me become a better consultant.”

 3. What is the most exciting part of your current role?